creanero/beamModelTester/comparison_module/interactive_mode.md

 ![Miscellaneous menu](/images/interactive_snips/icm_8_misc_menu.PNG)

+Type 1 to set the [offset between model and scope](#8_1_misc_offset_menu)\
+Type 2 to set the [titles for plots and files](#8_2_misc_title_menu)\
+Type 3 to set the [operation used for the difference between model and scope](#8_3_misc_diff_menu)

 Type 0 to return to the [Main menu](#MainMenu)

 ### Offset Entry <a name="8_1_misc_offset_menu"></a>
+At this menu, the user can enter the time in seconds between the model and scope data, where observations do not line up exactly on the same times as one another.
+Ideally, this should be the closest possible separation between model and scope

 ![Offset Entry](/images/interactive_snips/icm_8_1_misc_offset_menu.PNG)

+Instead of entering a time, if the user leaves the time blank, then this will take them back to the [previous menu](8_misc_menu).

 ### Title Entry <a name="8_2_misc_title_menu"></a>
+At this scree the user can enter a title for the graphs.
+This title will be edited to replace spaces with underscores and used as the prefix for file names.

 ![Title Entry](/images/interactive_snips/icm_8_2_misc_title_menu.PNG)

+Instead of entering a title, if the user enters 0, then this will take them back to the [previous menu](8_misc_menu).\
+If the user enters "X" then the current title will be cleared.\
+It is not possible to begin a title with "0" or "X"

 ### Difference Type Menu <a name="8_3_misc_diff_menu"></a>
+At this menu, the user may choose the operation used to determine the difference between scope and model data

 ![Difference Type menu](/images/interactive_snips/icm_8_3_misc_diff_menu.PNG)

+Type 1 to use subtraction (model - scope)\
+Type 2 to use division (model / scope)\
+Type 3 to use inverse division (scope / model)

+Type 0 to return to the [previous menu](8_misc_menu)